11:44pm… Saturday, 22 December 2018…

 Which is amazing because they often have a massive variety of other foods you can try along with tendon.

 Some train stations and large malls have tempura restaurants serving tendon.
 Like in this video:

 You’ll find the sauce used between each type of donburi is different, especially tendon — where they drizzle a sauce over the tempura.

 The baseline sauce you’ll find consists of dashi, mirin, soy sauce, and sugar.
 A simple recipe something like this:

 - 2 tbsps.
 Sugar

 - 1 cup dashi

-Just mix everything and bring to a boil, reduce to medium heat, and simmer until the sugar is fully dissolved.
+Just mix everything and bring it to a boil, reduce to medium heat, and simmer until the sugar is fully dissolved.
 Store in the fridge– it should keep for a week or so.